kaiocp/lawsuit-finder-challenge/COMMENTS.md

 I'm also using **Sass** as a CSS pre-processor to increase productivity with styling components.

+I've also decided to use **CSS Reset** to avoid inconsistent stylization.

 **CSS Modules** are also being used to avoid further conflicts between stylesheets.